-- m) Liaises with faculty, staff and academic leadership concerning emerging issues pertaining to student conduct, student wellbeing and case management, providing interpretation, advice and referrals and escalation to the Registrar & AVP, Student Life and/or Threat Assessment Team, and/or Sexual Violence Prevention & Response Committee, as appropriate - Leads and facilitates ongoing campus wide-student service training and professional development that supports globally recognized core competencies in student Advising (NACADA), promoting Appreciative Advising approaches - m) Assists/advises the Registrar & AVP, Student Life in preparation of the annual budget and semiannual variance reports - Responds to non-academic issues brought forward by the Yukon University Student Union and supports the Student Engagement Coordinator to locate timely solutions or escalate as appropriate - p) During periods when the Registrar & AVP, Student Life is on leave or travelling for work, the Manager, Student Support Services leads institutional responses to critical student issues in collaboration with Safety & Security Services, Campus Housing, Human Resources and senior management, as appropriate. - q) In collaboration with University Relations, and Human Resourceds, develops and implements an annual education strategy that provides coordinated, comprehensive, inclusive and culturally relevant awareness, training and education programs regarding sexual violence prevention for a student audience - r) As the Registrar & AVP, Student Life's designate, maintains annual statistics on reported incidents of sexualized violence involving students on campus, providing an annual report to the President and Board for information purposes. - s) As the Registrar & AVP, Student Life's designate, prepares and maintains an annual report summarizing the University's sexual violence prevention and awareness activities for the President's Senior Executive Committee
+- s) Alongside the Director, Admissions & Enrolment Management and the Director, First Nations Initiatives, supports Indigenous student recruitment by finalizing community travel and recruitment planning involving First Nations Student Navigators, Enrolment Advisors and First Nations Initiatives. - t) Liaises with faculty, staff and academic leadership concerning emerging issues pertaining to student conduct, student wellbeing and case management, providing interpretation, advice and referrals and escalation to the Registrar & AVP, Student Life and/or Threat Assessment Team, and/or Sexual Violence Prevention & Response Committee, as appropriate - u) Leads and facilitates ongoing campus wide-student service training and professional development that supports globally recognized core competencies in student Advising (NACADA), promoting Appreciative Advising approaches - v) Assists/advises the Registrar & AVP, Student Life in preparation of the annual budget and semiannual variance reports - w) Responds to non-academic issues brought forward by the Yukon University Student Union and supports the Student Engagement Coordinator to locate timely solutions or escalate as appropriate - x) During periods when the Registrar & AVP, Student Life is on leave or travelling for work, the Manager, Student Support Services is available "on-call" after-hours and on weekends to respond to urgent and critical student issues in collaboration with Safety & Security Services, Campus Housing, Human Resources and senior management, as appropriate.

-Approximate percentage of job time above functions are performed: 65%
+Approximate percentage of job time above functions are performed: 70%